 The rest of my memorable meal included Pompano Pontchartrain (a grilled filet of fish topped with crabmeat and a white wine butter sauce) and cherries jubilee (cherries flambeed tableside and served over vanilla ice cream).

-After your feast, I highly recommend taking a walk through the dozen or so private dining rooms, many of which are dedicated to Mardi Gras krewes.
+After your feast, I recommend walking through the dozen private dining rooms; many are dedicated to Mardi Gras krewes.

 713 Saint Louis Street, French Quarter, antoines.com

 2. Commander's Palace

 In 1893, Emile Commander opened a saloon at the corner of Washington Avenue and Coliseum Street in the heart of the Garden District.

 He turned it into a fine dining restaurant within a few years, and it quickly grew in popularity.
 In 1969, the Brennan family purchased, renovated, and expanded Commander's Palace.